Anjali17aj/Web-Messenger/README.md

 # Web-Messenger

 Web Messenger is a MongoDB and Express-based Project which is a dynamic and user-friendly messaging platform crafted with cutting-edge web development technologies.
-Built on the robust foundation of Express, Mongoose, MongoDB, EJS, HTML, CSS, and JavaScript,Node.js
+Built on the robust foundation of Express, Mongoose, MongoDB, EJS, HTML, CSS, and JavaScript,Node.js.
+This project redefines online communication and stores the data.

 ## Tech Stack